 - the University Ombudsman.

 This initiates the formal complaints procedure.
-The receiver of the complaint will inform the Division of People and Culture.
+If the receiver of the complaint is not a member of the Division of People & Culture, they will inform the DPC.

 Help with complaints

 Help is available from the following people as appropriate:

 - the Manager, Work Health and Safety

 - Business Partners (Division of People & Culture)